mjacobus/mjacobus.github.io/_posts/2015-06-17-command-buses-are-awesome.md

 ## The Command Handler

 The command handler is the responsible class for executing (or handling) the command.
 Think of it as a "action", or service if you will.
-As such, it should be immutable.
+As such, it must be immutable.

 It also has a very simple interface.